 - 1. Please insert the total number of Shares held by you.
-If you have Shares entered against your name in the Depository Register (as defined in the relevant sections of the Securities and Futures Act (Chapter 289)), you should insert that number of Shares.
+If you have Shares entered against your name in the Depository Register (as defined in the relevant sections of the Securities and Futures Act 2001 of Singapore), you should insert that number of Shares.
 If you have Shares registered in your name in the Register of Members, you should insert that number of Shares.
-If you have Shares entered against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert the aggregate number of Shares entered against your name in the Depository Register and registered in your name in the Register of Members.
+If you have Shares registered against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert the aggregate number of Shares entered against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert the aggregate number of Shares entered against your name in the Depository Register and registered in your name in the Register of Members.
 If no number is inserted, the instrument appointing a proxy or proxies shall be deemed to relate to all the Shares held by you. - 2.
-Due to the current COVID-19 situation, shareholders will NOT be able to attend the AGM in person.
+As a precautionary measure due to the current COVID-19 situation, Shareholders will NOT be able to attend the AGM in person.
 Shareholders (whether individual or corporate) who wish to vote must submit their proxy forms in advance and appoint "Chairman of the Meeting" as their proxy by giving the specific instruction to vote.
 The Chairman of the Meeting as proxy, need not be a shareholder of the Company. - 3.
-Shareholders can either choose to submit the completed and signed proxy form by the following manners by 9:30 a.m. on Sunday, 25 April 2021, (being not less than 72 hours before the time appointed for the AGM):- - If submitted by post, be deposited at the Company's registered office at 60 Benoi Road, #03-02 EMS Building, Singapore 629906; or - (ii) If submitted electronically, via email to info@hghholdings.com.sg.
+Shareholders can either choose to submit the completed and signed proxy form by the following manners by 10:00 a.m. on 25 April 2022 (Monday), (being not less than 72 hours before the time appointed for the AGM):- - (i) If submitted by post, be deposited at the Company's registered office at 60 Benoi Road, #03-02 EMS Building, Singapore 629906; or - (ii) If submitted electronically, via email to info@hghholdings.com.sg.